aws-samples/shopfloor-connectivity/docs/targets/router.md

 ### Alternate

-TargetID for a target to which data is routed if the data cannot be written to a primary target.
+The Alternate property specifies the target ID of a fallback target that will receive data when the primary target fails to process it.
+This optional property enables automatic failover routing, ensuring data can be processed through an alternative path when the primary route is unavailable.

 Type: String